ClickedI/Roomba-Project/README.md

 python3 JPS.py
 python3 astar.py
 ```
+>[!CAUTION]
-Complete implimentation of the JPS+ and A* algorithms using the robot was nearly impossible given the resources available but with more finetuning could vastly improve upon cleaning area.
+>Complete implimentation of the JPS+ and A* algorithms using the robot was nearly impossible given the resources available but with more finetuning could vastly improve upon cleaning area.